Half Marathon Training: What Is Zone 4 / Threshold?

 Find the Edge, Then Hold It

 Zone 4 is where strength meets control.
-It’s not a sprint.
-It’s not a cruise.
-It’s that place just on the edge, where you’re pushing hard but still holding form.
-Half marathon runners need this ability more than any other: the capacity to run strong for long without falling apart.
-Threshold running trains your body to handle stress.
+It is not a sprint and it is not a cruise.
+It is that place just on the edge where you are pushing hard yet still holding form.
+Half marathon runners need this ability more than any other because the race demands strong pressure for long stretches without falling apart.
+Threshold running trains your body to handle that stress.
 It boosts efficiency, raises your lactate threshold and helps you maintain pace when the pressure builds.
-It’s not just about speed.
-It’s about staying composed at speed.
+It teaches you how to stay composed at speed and trust your ability to keep moving smoothly when the effort is high.

-Zone 4 training, also known as your threshold heart rate zone, sits at the point where your body starts to build up lactate faster than it can clear it.
-Running in this zone helps you handle that build-up so you can stay strong for longer.
+Zone 4 training is also known as your threshold zone.
+During this phase lactate accumulation continues to increase to the point where it is around one’s lactate threshold.
+Running in this zone helps you handle that rising build up so you can stay strong for longer and maintain form as the effort tightens.

 Zone 4 Defined: